jmn22/class-sandbox-repo/syllabus.rst

  We will review ELN content in lecture.

 :Distributed Version Control Software (git): Software management is a ubiquitous issue in any microcontroller engineering project, and this task becomes increasingly difficult during group development.
-Version control software has many benefits and uses in software development, including preservation of version during the development process, the ability for multiple contributors and reviewers on a project, the ability to tag "releases" of code, and the ability to branch code into different functional branches.
+Version control software has many benefits and uses in software development, including preservation of versions during the development process, the ability for multiple contributors and reviewers on a project, the ability to tag "releases" of code, and the ability to branch code into different functional branches.
 We will be using GitHub to centrally host our git repositories, with one repository existing for each project.
 Some guidelines for using your git repositories:

  * **All** software additions, modifications, bug-fixes, etc. need to be done in your repository.
  * The "Issues" feature of your repository should be used as a "to do" list of software-related items, including feature enhancements, and bugs that are discovered.